google/seq2seq/docs/index.md

 We built [seq2seq] with the following goals in mind:

 1. **Usability** You can train a model with a single command.
-The input data are raw text files rather than esoteric file formats.
+The input data are stored in raw text rather than obscure file formats.
 Using pre-trained models to make predictions is straightforward.

 2. **Extensibility**.
 Code is structured so that it is easy to build upon.
 For example, adding a new attention mechanism or encoder architecture requires only minimal code changes.